Vermont Nursing Schools and Programs

 List Of Nursing Schools In Vermont

-Below is our complete list of accredited nursing schools in Vermont.
-In general, these schools offer campus based CNA, LPN, ASN, BSN, MSN, DNP, PhD, and more nursing programs approved by the Vermont Board Of Nursing.
+Below is our list of accredited nursing schools in Vermont.
+In general, these colleges, universities, and training centers offer campus-based CNA, LPN, ASN, BSN, MSN, DNP, and PhD programs approved by the Vermont Board of Nursing.
+RN schools in VT will generally offer an ADN, ASN, or BSN nursing degree.
+Advanced Practice (APRN) and Nurse Practitioner (NP) programs can be found at larger schools that offer MSN and DNP degrees.

 Castleton University